klimvg/Life-Expectancy-and-GDP-project/README.md

 Various data visualization techniques were used in this project such as boxplots and scatterplots.
 The data is limited but some trends are showing even with the given data.

+The project is located in "index.ipynb" file of this repository.

 ### Built With

 * Jupyter notebook